-But it doesn't stop there as Windscribe VPN appears to be a top streaming VPN overall, with the ability to unblock US YouTube, BBC iPlayer, Disney+ and Amazon Prime Video across the US and UK.
+But it doesn't stop there as Windscribe VPN appears to be a good streaming VPN overall, with the ability to unblock US YouTube, BBC iPlayer, Disney+, and Amazon Prime Video across the US and UK.

 How good is Windscribe for torrenting?

 As a torrenting VPN, Windscribe is very capable.
 Its server locations clearly tag those that support P2P transferring.
 Plus this feature is available in all its versions, including its free plan, regardless of the platform you're using.